hannesk95/Barnsely-Fern/README.md

 - [CMake](https://cmake.org/) - Platform for build automation, testing and packaging using a compiler-independent method
 <br/> `sudo apt-get install cmake`
-<br/> `sudo apt-get install build-essential` (may also be needed)
+<br/> `sudo apt-get install build-essential`
 <br/> `sudo apt-get install imagemagick libpng-dev zlib1g-dev`

 ---

 ### Execution

-In order to make use of the code, please invoke `make compile` in the root directory of this repository.
+In order to make use of the code, please invoke `make compile` in the root directory of this repository, everything else is done automatically afterwards.